eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ## EVM and the world state

 This virtual machine concept serves as an abstraction.
-Ethereum Virtual Machine (EVM) is a specific software implementation of this abstraction:
+Ethereum Virtual Machine (EVM) is a specific software implementation of this abstraction.
+The anatomy of the EVM is described below:

 <img src="images/evm/evm-anatomy.jpg" width="800" alt="EVM anatomy" />

-For clarity, the figure above simplifies the Ethereum state.
-The actual state includes additional elements like Message Frames and Transient Storage.
+_For clarity, the figure above simplifies the Ethereum state.
+The actual state includes additional elements like Message Frames and Transient Storage._

 > In Ethereum, the world state is essentially a mapping of 20-byte addresses to account states.

 <img src="images/evm/ethereum-world-state.jpg" width="800" alt="Ethereum world state" />

+Each account state consists of various components such as storage, code, balance among other data and is associated with a specific address.

+Ethereum has two kinds of accounts:

+- **External account:** An account [controlled by an associated private key](/wiki/Cryptography/ecdsa.md) and empty EVM code.
+- **Contract account:** An account controlled by an associated non-empty EVM code.
+The EVM code as part of such an account is colloquially known as a _smart contract._

+In the anatomy described above, EVM is shown to be manipulating the storage, code, and balance of an account instance.

+In a real-world scenario, EVM may execute transactions involving multiple accounts (each with independent storage, code, and balance) enabling complex interactions on Ethereum.

 ## Stack